 Plus I also founded the therapist recommended self-paced course: Broken Heart Recovery.

-I love sharing tools to help people heal and move on – from even the toughest break ups.
+I love sharing tools to help people heal and move on from narcissists – from even the toughest break ups.

 So let’s get started!